dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ### Entry cell

-An `EntryCell` displays text data that is editable. `EntryCell` defines the following properties:
+An `EntryCell` displays a label and text data that's editable. `EntryCell` defines the following properties:

 - `HorizontalTextAlignment`, of type `TextAlignment`, represents the horizontal alignment of the text.
 - `Keyboard`, of type `Keyboard`, determines the keyboard to display when entering text.